 The Nancy L. Benco Archaeological Research Fund

-The history department is pleased to announce a new source of funding for students in the History Department.
-The NANCY L. BENCO ARCHAEOLOGICAL RESEARCH FUND is a new scholarship created by alumna Dr. Nancy L. Benco, class of 1966 and a professional archaeologist, to help fund history majors and minors who wish to study archaeology and the human past.
+The history department is pleased to announce a new source of funding for students in the history department.
+The NANCY L. BENCO ARCHAEOLOGICAL RESEARCH FUND is a scholarship created by alumna Dr. Nancy L. Benco, class of 1966 and a professional archaeologist, to help fund history majors and minors who wish to study archaeology and the human past.

 Awards may be used for expenses (e.g., travel, food and lodging, registration fees, partial tuition costs) to support the following purposes:

 - student research in archaeology (e.g., to conduct primary thesis research at historic or prehistoric sites, museums or archives);

 - student participation in archaeological fields schools (with preference given to those participating in an excavation for the first time); and

 - student travel to national, regional or local archaeology meetings.

 If you would like to participate in an archaeological dig, attend a regional or national archaeological conference, or travel to a site or archive related to the human past, during the summer or fall semester 2013, you are eligible for this scholarship.
 Awards of up to $1,500 are available.
 The deadline for being considered for a scholarship for 2015 is March 1, 2015.

 Eligibility: If you are a history major or minor and would like to participate in an archaeological field school; conduct research in material culture for a thesis; or attend a national or regional archaeology meeting, you may apply.

 Margaret S. Ermarth Award in History